keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   - On running of the `BeforeEach` method, a new Operator instance will be created.
   - On running of the `AfterEach` method, the last Operator instance, is deleted.
 When deleted, any resources created and "watched" by the Operator instance (i.e. pods, etc.) are also deleted.
   - ![Screenshot from 2020-08-25 23-07-30](https://user-images.githubusercontent.com/61749/91254402-f21dc700-e727-11ea-9757-0f1134ba5218.png)

+- **(c)**: The entire Custom Resource Controller test file has been structured and implemented in a way to follow the Gherkin as noted in the requirements.
+Please see the full implementation of the Custom Resource Controller Test if you have not done so.
+  - By being able to create your tests up front like this, before the Controller implementation, you force the design and implementation of your controller.
+Your tests will dictate the controllers implementation.
+This is a hallmark of Test Driven Design (TDD).

 ### V. CR Controller Implementation